SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 }
 ```

-- In `binary tree` class we will declare the root as an attribute
+- In the `binary tree` class we will declare the root as an attribute
-1. create constructor
+1. Create constructor
-2. create Pre-order traversal operation/function to print the nodes values
+2. Create a Pre-order traversal operation/function to print all the nodes values
-3. create search function to find a specific node
+3. Create a search function to find a specific node
-4. create addLeft and addRight function
+4. Create addLeft and addRight function

 ```java